 A remission is when a tumor cannot be detected in the body and there are no symptoms.
 This may also be called having “no evidence of disease” or NED.

 A remission may be temporary or permanent.
 This uncertainty causes many people to worry that the cancer will come back.
 While many remissions are permanent, it is important to talk with your child’s doctor about the possibility of the tumor returning.
-Understanding your risk of recurrence and the treatment options may help you feel more prepared if the tumor does return.
+Understanding your child's risk of recurrence and the treatment options may help you feel more prepared if the tumor does return.
 Learn more about coping with the fear of recurrence.

-If the tumor does return after the original treatment, it is called recurrent tumor.
+If the tumor returns after the original treatment, it is called a recurrent tumor.
 It may come back in the same place, meaning it is a local recurrence, or nearby, which is a regional recurrence.
-If it comes back in another place, it is a distant recurrence.
+If it comes back in another place, it is called a distant recurrence.

-When a tumor recurs, patients and their families often experience emotions such as disbelief or fear.
+When a tumor recurs, patients and their families sometimes experience emotions such as disbelief or fear.
 Families are encouraged to talk with their health care team about these feelings and ask about support services to help them cope.
 Learn more about dealing with recurrence.

-If treatment doesn’t work
+If treatment does not work